cnti-testcatalog/testsuite/CNF_TESTSUITE_YML_USAGE.md

 Described below: [link](#5G-parameters)

-#### Dynamic parameters

-Dynamic parameters are not meant to be set up manually.
-They exist due to limitations of testsuite design.

-##### source_cnf_dir

-Directory where config is located.

-##### destintaion_cnf_dir

-Internal directory where CNF installation files are copied, currently in `cnfs` folder

-##### installation_method

-Installation method of the CNF and additional info according to it.

 #### Deployments

 Deployments are defined as three arrays, each for different installation method.
-Each array element represents one deployment, and they are meant to represent a single CNF together (Not implemented yet).
+Each array element represents one deployment, and they are meant to represent a single CNF together.
 At least one deployment should exist in CNF config for it to be a proper config.
 All info for deployments is used in cnf_setup and cnf_cleanup tasks.